kbilal1993/wallpaper-generator/readme.md

 ## Instructions
 - Open config.rkt in DrRacket and adjust the settings as required
 - Open wallpaper.rkt in DrRacket and click run
-- Wallpaper will output as wallpaper.pn
+- Wallpaper will output as wallpaper.png